High Availability Configuration Example

 Configure Outbound NAT for CARP

-The next step will be to configure NAT so that the firewall will translate traffic from clients on the LAN to the shared WAN IP as the address as it exits.
+The next step is to configure outbound NAT so that the firewall translates IPv4 traffic from clients on the LAN to the shared IPv4 CARP VIP address on WAN as the address as it exits.

 • Navigate to Firewall > NAT, Outbound tab